lk-geimfari/mimesis/docs/providers.rst

     person.name()
     # Output: 'John'

-If you don't specify the locale for a provider that is dependent on the locale, the default locale (i.e. **Locale.EN**) will be used.
+If you don't specify a locale for a locale-dependent provider, the default locale (i.e. **Locale.EN**) will be used.

 Locale-independent providers do not require a locale to be specified: